 - Growth Factor 9 (GF-9).
 GF-9 contains an assortment of common amino acids: l-arginine, l-lysine, acetylcysteine, and l-glutamine, as well as a Japanese herb known as Schizonepeta.
 At high doses, schizopeneta is known to cause liver damage.

 - ProBLEN.
 Liddell Laboratories manufactures this “homeopathic HGH” formula, which it markets as “an over-the-counter strength, easy-to-use spray” to boost HGH levels.
 However, the National Institutes of Health have noted that “this homeopathic product has not been evaluated by the Food and Drug Administration for safety or efficacy.
-The FDA is not aware of scientific evidence to support homeopathy as effective.”
+The health authorities are not aware of scientific evidence to support homeopathy as effective.”

 - Serovital.
 SeroVital is an oral HGH supplement containing L-lysine hydrochloride, l-arginine hydrochloride, oxo-proline, N-acetyl L-cysteine, L-glutamine, and schizonepeta.
 The reported side effects of SeroVital are bloating, diarrhea, nausea, vomiting, worsening asthma symptoms, and gout.